Smoky Grilled Salsa (Chevy’s Copycat)

 - After about 10 minutes, add all jalapenos.
 In about 10 minutes, turn the tomatoes and peppers.

 - When almost all of the surface of the peppers are black, remove them from the grill.
 The tomatoes will turn partially black, but when the skin begins to come off they are done.
-Remove from grill and allow veggies to cool.
+Remove from grill, cover to steam them for a few minutes and allow veggies to cool.